-One of my favorite pair of RCP videos is Doug Hull’s couplet: “How an Unstudied Player Thinks.” which you can find here and here.
+One of my favorite pair of RCP videos is Doug Hull’s couplet: “How an Unstudied Player Thinks.” which PRO members can watch here and here.
 They feature someone who has played poker for a long time, but who has never eliminated fundamental mistakes from their game.
 The videos illustrate specific errors and provide an insight into why the player makes poor plays.
 In this article I’ll describe some mistakes I see frequently in $1/2 games and, where applicable, suggest ways they can be exploited.
 I’ve focused on errors that also may be made by competent $1/2 players, albeit in a less glaring form, that you might like to look for and eradicate in your own play.

 The following hand was largely responsible for provoking the current article.
 It’s an afternoon weekday game at the Flamingo with a couple of regulars sprinkled in among the tourists.
 I’d just sat and didn’t recognize the players involved in this hand.

 EP calls $12

 MP bets $20

 EP calls $20

 EP calls $35

 MP glares at the A♥9♣5♦K♥4♥ board, says “I can’t bet,” and tables A♠K♠.